mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 When clicked while the loco or consist/multiple unit is moving, the :guilabel:`Pause` button will gradually slow the train down zero and a predefined rate.
 The rate can be altered in the preferences.

-When subsequently clicked while the loco or consist/multiple unit is stationary, the :guilabel:`Pause` button will gradually increase the spped of the train till it is at the speed that it was at when the button was first pressed. i.e. its original speed.
+When subsequently clicked while the loco or consist/multiple unit is stationary, the :guilabel:`Pause` button will gradually increase the speed of the train till it is at the speed that it was at when the button was first pressed. i.e. its original speed.

 **Alternate Pause Button**

 An 'alternate Pause button' can be enabled in the preferences.
-This behaves exactly the same as the normal Pause button, but appear below the throttle slider and speed buttons.
+This behaves exactly the same as the normal Pause button, but appears below the throttle slider and speed buttons.

 **Limit Speed Button**

-When enabled by clicking on the ::guilabel:`Limit Speed` button, will restrict the maximum speed on the throttle to the predefined amount.
-By default the speed will be limited to 50%, but thic can be chnaged in preerences.
+When enabled by clicking on the :guilabel:`Limit Speed` button, |ED| will restrict the maximum speed on the throttle to the predefined amount.
+By default the speed will be 50%, but this can be changed in preferences.

   .. note::
     :class: note-ed-hidden-title